Nigel Planer: Television

 Planer is best known for his role as Neil, the hippie housemate in the BBC comedy The Young Ones, which ran for two series broadcast in 1982 and 1984.
-He has starred in The Comic Strip Presents..., a series of short films broadcast from 1982 onwards, on Channel 4.
+He has starred in The Comic Strip Presents..., (and was a writer for) a series of short films broadcast from 1982 onwards, on Channel 4.

 In 2003, Planer played Professor Dumbledore in a Harry Potter parody, Harry Potter and the Secret Chamber Pot of Azerbaijan.
 He appeared on a BBC Four programme in the guise of Nicholas Craig in 2007, in which he was interviewed by Mark Lawson.

 Planer guest-starred in "The Pale Horse", a 2010 episode of Agatha Christie's Marple.
-In 2011's The Hunt for Tony Blair, he played Peter Mandelson.
+He played Peter Mandelson in The Hunt for Tony Blair (2011).

 Leading roles on television include Shine on Harvey Moon, The Young Ones, Filthy Rich and Catflap, The Grimleys, King and Castle, Bonjour La Classe and Roll Over, Beethoven.
-He also starred in Michael Palin's Number 27, Simon Gray's Two Lumps of Ice, Emma Tennant's Frankenstein's Baby, Blackeyes by Dennis Potter, Marcella, Cockroaches, Ratburger, and Loaded.
+He also starred in Michael Palin's Number 27, Simon Gray's Two Lumps of Ice, Emma Tennant's Frankenstein's Baby, Blackeyes, by Dennis Potter, Marcella, Cockroaches, Ratburger, and Loaded.

 Planer's guest appearances include Lockwood & Co, Inside No. 9, The Bill, French and Saunders, Jonathan Creek, Blackadder III, The Last Detective, The Paul Merton Show, The Lenny Henry Show, Death in Paradise, Songs from the Shows, This is Jinsy, Boomers, Father Brown, M.I.
 High, Grantchester, There She Goes, and Episodes.